 Live Stream From Your Desktop Computer

-Before you go live, YouTube will first confirm that your channel is verified and that you have no live stream restrictions in the last 90 days.
-Once that's all set, you have two options for streaming: Stream now and Live Events.
+Before you go live, YouTube will first confirm that your channel is verified and that you have had no live-stream restrictions in the last 90 days.
+Once that’s all set, you have two options for streaming: Stream Now and Live Events.